Skip to main content

 Extent

-14.42 Linear Feet (7 records center boxes, 1 full Hollinger box, 4 small flat boxes, and 1 large flat box ) : Mostly paper materials in good condition
+14.42 Linear Feet (7 records center boxes, 1 full Hollinger box, 4 small flat boxes, and 1 large flat box ) : Paper materials, postcards, journal, and ephemera.
+Items are in good condition.

 Language of Materials